nguyentran0212/iegems-website/_posts/2025-08-09-review-HiBy-R3-Pro-2.md

 - Bluetooth: use it as a wireless DAC/amp for your phone or laptop.
 Alternatively, you can connect your earbuds to R3 Pro 2 and listen to the audio coming out from the DAP.
 - USB-C: plug it into your laptop or PC and it becomes a USB DAC.
 Or, you can have it digital audio to a separate DAC, essentially turning R3 Pro 2 into a digital transport.

 And yes, you can read books on it.
 I don’t know why.
 A 3.3-inch screen?
 For a novel?
 It's like trying to read War and Peace on a postage stamp.
-You’ll finish it, but you’ll question your life choices.
+You’ll finish it, but your eyes would fall off by the end.

 For most of my testing, I used it as a USB DAC for my Linux workstation during the work hours and play local files while commuting.
 You can choose to charge it while it’s plugged in.
 I didn’t.
 Why?
 Superstition: I didn’t want to overcharge the battery.
 The sound in USB DAC indistinguishable from the local audio playback. **But here’s the rub: latency in USB DAC mode.** It’s noticeable.
 Not terrible, but enough to make you twitch if you’re syncing audio with video.
 And yes, *all* DAPs I’ve tested so far, Android or Linux, have this same problem.
 It’s not unique.
 It’s disappointing that it's still there on the R3 Pro 2.